Colin-b/pyxelrest/README.md

 ### Python process exited before it was possible to create the interface object ###

 You need to check log files to identify the underlying issue.

+### pyxelrest.xlam is not available ###

+The add-in might be disabled.
+Check File/Option/addin/Manage: Disabled Items